harshita-d12/Rating-Review-Portal/README.md

 ---

-## ✨ Features
+##  Features

-- ✅ View all products and their average ratings.
+-  View all products and their average ratings.
-- 📝 Submit, edit, or delete reviews using email.
+-  Submit, edit, or delete reviews using email.
-- 📊 Real-time product summary with average rating and recent reviews.
+-  product summary with average rating and recent reviews.
-- 🔄 Instant frontend updates on review submission.
+-  Instant frontend updates on review submission.

 ---

-## 🗃️ Database Setup
+##  Database Setup

 ```sql
 CREATE DATABASE IF NOT EXISTS ratings_db;